EHRI/rspub-gui/README.md

 _Fig.
 1. The ResourceSync Framework Specification at work.
 Institutions exposing content and ResourceSync metadata on their web servers.
-The central hub (in this case the EHRI Portal) is actively collecting resources and keeping them in sync with the aid of sitemaps._
+The central hub (in this case the EHRI Portal) is actively collecting resources and keeping them in sync with the aid of published sitemaps._

 The ResourceSync Framework Specification is a well defined protocol between _source_ and _destination_.
 It describes collecting resources and keeping them synchronized in an efficient way with the aid of sitemaps.
 In the